-Williamstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Williamstown is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Williamstown who work in office and administrative support (14.36%), healthcare (11.74%), and sales jobs (9.98%).
+Unlike some towns, Williamstown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Williamstown are a mix of both white- and blue-collar jobs.
+Overall, Williamstown is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Williamstown who work in office and administrative support (16.41%), sales jobs (9.84%), and healthcare (8.98%).

 The most common language spoken in Williamstown is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Arabic.